idekerlab/G2PT/README.md

 1. Participant Genotype files:
     * You can put [PLINK binary file](https://www.cog-genomics.org/plink/1.9/input#bed)
-    * Or you can put tab-delimited file containing personal genotype data to reduce memory usage
+    * Alternatively, you can use a tab-delimited file containing personal genotype data to reduce memory usage.
       * Index will indicate Sample ID.
-      * `homozygous_a0`, `heterozygous`, `homozygous_a1` contain index of SNP by the allele
+      * `homozygous_a0`, `heterozygous`, `homozygous_a1` contain indices of SNP by the allele

 |         | homozygous_a0 | heterozygous | homozygous_a1 |
 |---------|---------------|--------------|---------------|